-UWB Undergraduate Research Symposium: May 9, 2014
+UWB Undergraduate Research and

-The UWB Undergraduate Research Symposium is an opportunity for UWB undergraduates to present what they have learned through their research experiences to a larger audience.
+The UWB Undergraduate Research and Creative Practice Symposium is an opportunity for UWB undergraduates to present what they have learned through their research experiences to a larger audience.
 The event showcases projects from all disciplines and encourages interdisciplinary discourse, allowing students to learn from each other about a broad range of exciting research topics.
 Students currently involved in research are encouraged to apply.
 Those not yet involved in research will learn about the broad range of opportunities available at UWB.

-Oral presentations should be 10 minutes in length immediately followed by 4 minute question and answer session.
+Oral presentations should be 10 minutes in length immediately followed by a 4 minute question and answer session.
 Presentations should be tailored to an educated but non-expert audience and can include slides (e.g., PowerPoint), live demonstrations or performances, audience participation and/or handouts for the audience.

 The poster should include a statement of the idea investigated, a description of the method or approach used, findings or progress to date, and a summary.